api-evangelist/providers/_store/mastercard.md

           https://developer.mastercard.com/locations-merchants/documentation/release-history/
         name: Release History | Merchant Locations | Mastercard Developers
         type: ChangeLog
-    description: >-
-      The Merchants Locations API grants users access to Mastercard’s extensive merchant data.
-It can be used to enrich partial addresses, find the precise location of an address, or even a radius search by merchant type.
+    description: "The Merchants Locations API grants users access to Mastercard\x19s extensive merchant data.
+It can be used to enrich partial addresses, find the precise location of an address, or even a radius search by merchant type."
   - aid: mastercard:mastercard-atm-locations
     name: Mastercard ATM Locations
     tags: []